Harris presses a more forceful case against Trump than Biden did on abortion, economy and democracy

 Trump was stone-faced during her answer but retorted: “I have no sales tax.
 That’s in incorrect statement.
 She knows that.”

+As the debate opened, Harris walked up to Trump’s lectern to introduce herself, marking the first time the two had ever met, since Trump skipped her 2021 inauguration.
+“Kamala Harris,” she said, extending her hand to Trump, who received it in a handshake — the first presidential debate handshake since the 2016 campaign.

+A hallmark of Harris' debate performances going back to her campaigns in California is the use of facial expressions to make a point or disarm criticism.
+When Trump called Harris a “Marxist,” Harris’ eyebrows shot up and she made an amused face, cupping her hand on her chin and looking at him.

 Trump, 78, has struggled to adapt to Harris, 59, who is the first woman, Black person and person of South Asian descent to serve as vice president.
-The Republican former president has at times resorted to invoking racial and gender stereotypes, frustrating allies who want Trump to focus instead on policy differences with Harris.
+He has at times resorted to invoking racial and gender stereotypes and falsely claiming that Harris, who attended a historically Black university, hid her race during her career.

-“I read where she was not Black,” Trump said when asked about comments questioning Harris' race, and then he added a minute later, “and then I read that she was Black.”
+“I read where she was not Black,” Trump said when asked about comments questioning Harris' race, adding a minute later, “and then I read that she was Black.”
 He seemed to suggest her race was a choice, saying twice, “That’s up to her.”

 “I think it’s a tragedy that we have someone who wants to be president who has consistently over the course of his career attempted to use race to divide the American people,” Harris responded.